Over the last 5 years of consulting I’ve been surprised by the number of churches that don’t have regular, all-in, volunteer meetings.

 Love – when people are loved by your church

 Spiritual – stories that honour Christ will build the church

 Download Volunteer Opportunity Template

 An essential element of a volunteers’ meeting is the training of volunteers.

 While it can be tempting to turn your volunteer meetings into a preaching opportunity you should resist this temptation.

 Instead train your volunteers in two specific areas, namely skills and attitudes.

 While attitudinal training is generic, skills training must be customized to your volunteers’ needs.
 As Andy Stanley notes, people learn quicker when they are being trained in an area that interests them.

-For instance, team members need skills training customized to their particular area of ministry whether it be vocals or working with children or welcoming new people.
+For instance, team members need skills training customised to their particular area of ministry whether it be vocals or working with children or welcoming new people.

 On the other hand, team leaders need training in how to motivate people, organise rosters and build team morale.